 The Mission Bay campus is the newest UCSF campus and is located near AT&T Park.
 Most of your business will likely be in Byers Hall and Genentech Hall.
-When you arrive you'll notice a great deal of construction going up around campus.
-The new buildings are mostly condos and commercial spaces (the Old Navy & Gap headquarters are across the street).
+You'll notice a great deal of construction and new buildings going up around campus, including condos, apartments, commercial spaces - and even the Golden State Warriors' new basketball arena.
 A benefit of this growth has been the addition of a MUNI light rail line that stops next to campus and a growing number of restaurants on campus.
-UCSF's plans for developing the Mission Bay campus extend through 2020, so you'll definitely be witness to its continuing construction.
+UCSF's plans for developing the Mission Bay campus extend through 2020, so you'll definitely be witness to its continued development.